 Fundamental analysis is a method of evaluating a business asset in an attempt to assess its intrinsic value, by examining related economic, financial, and other qualitative and quantitative factors.
-Why should we do fundamental analysis?
-To make a model which tell us the relationship between the current prices at which the asset is being trading and its fundamentals.
-Assuming that fundamentals are going to be reflected on prices in the long term, if the analysis an undervaluation of the asset that could be a signal to open a long position (and obviously, if the asset is overvalued we have a signal to go short).
+Why is fundamental analysis useful?
+To model the relationship between the current prices at which the asset is being traded and its fundamentals.
+Assuming that fundamentals are going to be reflected in prices in the long term, undervaluing it could signal going long (while overvaluing could signal going long).

-Common methodologies to perform fundamental analysis on stocks involve analyzing company revenues, profits, cost of goods and services, taxes, dividends payments, etc. Based on these parameters, we can use methods like Discounted Cash Flow to give a present value to the company (an absolute valuation method).
-And we can build some useful metrics like price to earnings ratio, gross margin or net income, which can also serve us to compare different assets (we can call them relative valuation methods).
+Fundamental analysis of stocks usually involves analyzing company revenues, profits, cost of goods and services, taxes, dividends, and payments.
+Methods like Discounted Cash Flow use these parameters to assign a present value to the company (an absolute valuation method).
+Relative valuation methods use the same parameters to build metrics like price to earnings ratio, gross margin or net income, which can also serve us to compare different assets.

-Why can’t we use this metrics to analyze cryptoassets?
-Well, most cryptoassets don’t work like companies.
-There are not revenues or cost of goods to analyze here.
-How to compute price to earnings ratio for ethereum?
-How to compute net income in Bitcoin Cash?
+Why can’t we use these metrics to analyze cryptoassets?
+Well, most cryptoassets don’t work like stocks.
+There are no revenues or cost of goods to analyze.
+How do we compute the price to earnings ratio for Ethereum or net income in Bitcoin Cash?
 Does it even make sense to ask these questions?
 No, it doesn’t.
-We need another frameworks to valuate cryptoassets, so let’s see what we find.
+We need other frameworks to valuate cryptoassets.

-First, let’s talk a bit about relative valuation methods.
-These methods build some metrics which let us compare current cryptoasset state with historic states, and even between different cryptoassets.
-We are going to see just an introduction to Network Value to Transactions () and Metcalfe’s ratio () metrics.
+These methods build metrics which allow us to compare the current value of one or more cryptoassets to their historic values.
+Here ee are going to see just an introduction to Network Value to Transactions () and Metcalfe’s ratio () metrics.

-ratio was introduced by Chris Burniske, Willy Woo, and the team behind Coinmetrics and allows us comparing the relative use of the network over time. is calculated by dividing the Network Value (market cap) by the the daily dollar volume transmitted through the blockchain:
+The ratio was introduced by Chris Burniske, Willy Woo, and the team behind Coinmetrics.
+It allows us to compare the relative use of the network over time. is calculated by dividing the Network Value (market cap) by the the daily dollar volume which is transmitted through the blockchain:

 where is the market capitalization of the cryptoasset and is the dollar volume of daily transactions.
 Since and depends on time, also depends on time.
-Comparing historic values we can get an idea of the periods in which the network was overvalued (periods with higher ratio) or undervalued (periods with lower ratio).
+Comparing historic values can be useful.
+Periods with higher ratio suggest the network was overvalued, while periods with lower ratio suggest ti was unvervalued.
 In this article the authors from CryptoLab Capital improve this metric by smoothing the denominator with the 90 days moving average function .
 The proposed should be calculated this way: